My background, my calling

-…over 20 years ago, in the beautiful spa town of Harrogate, there lived a young art student.
+…over 20 years ago, in a small town in the North of England, there lived a young art student.

 Total freedom of expression.

 And the night before the deadline, I’m sitting on the floor of my tiny lilac room, cutting and pasting and playing in my happy realm of paper and ink, collage and colour.

 In the background, Dawn French and Jennifer Saunders are clowning around on my little portable TV perched hazardously on the edge of the sink.
 (It is a really tiny room).

 I suddenly become aware that I feel completely happy.
 And free.

 I’m struck by the sheer joy of creating for its own sake.